Frequently Asked Questions

 Are you always full?

 The census changes fairly frequently, so this is a difficult question to answer.
-Some nights our shelter is full, other times, we have space.
+Some nights our shelter is full; at other times, we do have beds available.
 In the instance we do not have space for a women or a family, we work hard to find an alternate place for them to go.
 Our housing units are usually full, but units become available from time to time.
-If you or someone you know needs shelter or housing, the best thing to do is to contact us directly by calling (508) 756-5486.
-Click here to visit our Shelter page.
-Click here to learn more about Housing.
+If you or someone you know needs shelter or housing, the best thing to do is to contact us directly by calling 508-756-5486.
+Click here to visit our shelter page for more information.
+Click here to learn more about affordable housing and to download an application.

 How do I get to Abby’s House?